jbbarth/redmine_comments/README.md

 This plugin improves private notes in Redmine issues.
 You can manage private notes visibility through roles and permissions.
-A typical usage for an tech organization is to allow staff users to see/edit comments, but not lambda users.
+A typical usage for a tech organization is to allow staff users to see/edit comments, but not lambda users.

 The plugin requires Redmine version 2.5.0 or higher.